pattonsgirl/CEG2350/docs/Labs/Lab04/LabTemplate.md

 - How you tested that you can run `ft` from anywhere on filesystem:
 - How you tested that other users can run `ft`:

+## Part 4 - Citations / Resources

+Add citations / resources for each core topic covered in this lab

 ## Extra Credit

-Note here *what* you did to the script for the extra credit and provide additional demonstrations or user guide updates similar to Part 2.
+Note here *what* you did to the script for the extra credit, resources referenced, and provide additional demonstrations or user guide updates similar to Part 2.

-## Citations

-To add citations, provide the site and a summary of what it assisted you with.
-If generative AI was used, include which generative AI system was used and what prompt(s) you fed it.
-Generative AI may not write your script for you, only assist with component and how to type questions.